SpineEventEngine/config/README.md

  * `.travis._yml` — to be renamed to `.travis.yml`.
     The file extension in this repository uses the underscore prefix to prevent Travis builds of this repository.
+ * `ext.gradle` — defines:
+    1. the version of Spine Base which is used by the project (which uses `config`)
+    2. the version under which artifacts of the project will be published.